Arkansas Military and Veterans Benefits

 Who is eligible for Burial at an Arkansas State Veterans Cemetery?
 Eligibility requirements for burial at an Arkansas State Veterans Cemetery are the same as for VA National Cemeteries.
 Exact eligibility requirements can viewed at the VA, National Cemetery Administration Eligibility webpage.
 The following are the general eligibility requirements:

-All Veterans are encouraged to complete pre-eligibility application to establish eligibility prior to need.
+All Veterans are encouraged to complete a pre-eligibility application to establish eligibility prior to need.

 Arkansas State Veterans Cemetery at North Little Rock Pre-Eligibility Application